rdoteam/cfdocus/docs/DevOps Secret Manager/Reference/dsm-reference-automations.md

 title: Automations
 ---

-The automations within the senhasegura DevOps Secret Manager are accessible through the **Grid Menu > DevOps Secret Manager > Automations > Automations path.**
+The automations within the senhasegura DevOps Secret Manager are accessible through the **Grid Menu &gt; DevOps Secret Manager &gt; Automations &gt; Automations path.**

 On the screen, you'll find the following information: